- Why are my peppers suspended but runny, not gelled?

 Can I double my recipe?

-The problem with doubling your recipe is that the cook time does not double along with the ingredients.
-However, you will need to cook longer than what the recipe calls for.
+Yes you can, but keep in mind when doubling your recipe the cook time does not double along with the ingredients.
+You will however need to cook longer than what the original recipe calls for.
 For example, if your recipe calls for a one minute hard boil two minutes for a double batch would be too long.
 A good rule of thumb is to increase the cook time by 50%.
 So in this example you would increase the cook time 1 minute 30 seconds.
 This is not a guarantee it will work, but will give you a much better chance of success.Back to Index

 How much pectin should I use?